Capital Campaign

 About the Ranch

 For over 90 years, Spring Lake Ranch has supported adults with mental health and substance use challenges.
-Our distinctive approach centers around work, community, and outdoor nature-based activities all with integrated clinical support.
+Our distinctive approach centers around meaningful work, community, and outdoor nature-based activities all with integrated clinical support.
 Spring Lake Ranch has helped over 5,000 adults find a sense of self-worth, purpose, and hope.

 There’s a growing need for behavioral health services in America.
 A 2023 National Institute of Mental Health Survey reported that one in five adults struggled with a mental health issue and an estimated 14.6 million adults had a serious mental illness (SMI), including psychotic disorders and severe mood/anxiety disorders.
-Nearly half of young adults surveyed, age 18-25, experienced mental illness and/or substance use challenges in the previous year.
+Nearly half of young adults surveyed, ages 18-25, experienced mental illness and/or substance use challenges in the previous year.

 According to The Pew Charitable Trusts, America is experiencing a mental health crisis with stark increases in mental health risks (including a 52% increase in suicide among youth and young adults since 2000), a lack of care for people with SMIs, and rates of drug overdoses doubling since 2015.
 Importantly, Pew states that true “recovery requires a focus on the 3 P’s: people, place, and purpose” and a “care system that ensures social support, a safe and nurturing environment, and a reason or mission to recover.”
 This is exactly what we offer at Spring Lake Ranch.